 Greek Yogurt Lemon Cake With Anthotyro Cheese

-- 500 grams / 17.6 oz Anthotyro cheese (you can use Ricotta cheese instead)
+- 500 grams / 17.6 oz Anthotyro cheese or thick, firm Ricotta cheese

 - 220 grams / 7.7 oz Greek yogurt